landonb/dubs_file_finder/README.rst

 This script wraps
 `Command-T <https://github.com/wincent/Command-T>`__
-so it's available from ``<Leader>t`` and so you can invoke Command-T without needing to supply any directory paths.
+and redefines the ``<Leader>t`` map so you can invoke Command-T without needing to supply a directory path (so it searches a specific directory wherein you create symlinks to all your projects).

 Installation
 ============